etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_change_an_existing_Window.md

 the AD definition.

-When using the Etendo UI this is all that is needed, the changes can be seem immediately when switching role and then opening the changed window again.
+When using the Etendo UI this is all that is needed, the changes can be seem immediately when switching role and then by opening the changed window again.

 When using classic Window additionally a compile step is needed as it was during the Openbravo 2.50 cycle.

-This HowTo explains how to modify existing elements of a window.
+This How-To explains how to modify existing elements of a window.
 If only new elements (like new fields) should be added to a window the use of a Template (as explained here) is not needed.
-Instead those new elements can just be added using a normal module as explain in the other HowTo on  How to add a field to a Window Tab  .
+Instead, those new elements can just be added using a normal module as explained in the other How-To on *How to add a field to a Window Tab*.

 ##  Objective